Ben Keating, MA, LPCC

 Modalities and Views: Mindfulness-Based Cognitive Therapy, Logotherapy, Smoking Cessation, CBT, DBT, Motivational Interviewing, Attachment-Based (therapy), Somatic, Tension/Trauma Releasing Exercises (TRE)

-Insurances: All regions of Colorado Medicaid, Anthem BCBS, Aetna, Cigna, Beacon, and Kaiser.
+Insurances: All regions of Colorado Medicaid, Anthem BCBS, Aetna, United, Cigna, Beacon, and Kaiser.

 Life is hard.
 Relationships are painful, and lacking relationships is often even harder.
 Sometimes we look around and it seems like everyone else is doing better.
 To feel like life is meaningful, worth it, and fulfilling can seem quite out of reach.
 I am here because I believe change is possible.
 I have always wanted to help people and always been fascinated by human psychology!
 It would be my honor to help you work with your heart and mind as you brave your way through this thing we call “life”.
 I work with adults of all backgrounds, mental states, and social locations, using techniques, philosophies, and practices from around the world.
 My life experiences - including recovery of my own mental health, varied financial status, complex social identities, chronic health issues, and some eclectic hobbies & interests - allow me to relate to a wide range of other people's experiences, both negative and positive.
 It is my intention to offer a curious, compassionate, and totally accepting space to every person I work with.